 Teamwork, perseverance, sportsmanship - those are the hallmarks of the Limitless Team.

-Our annual goal for next year is to introduce over 150 people to our experience days, where people can drive a specially modified race car on different race tracks across the UK and in Europe.
+Our annual goal for 2022 is to introduce over 100 people to our FREE experience days, where people can drive a specially modified race car on different race tracks across the UK and Europe.

-We have a Rookie program where we would like to increase the number of candidates to 12.
-The program is designed to instruct and guide drivers to increase their on track skills and develop an understanding of race craft, to assure a high level of safety is achieved, before applying for a race license.
+We have a Rookie program that is designed to instruct and guide drivers to increase their on track skills and develop an understanding of race craft, to assure a high level of safety is achieved, before applying for a race license.